FranchiniMae/Project1/README.md

 ####III.
 Unsolved Problems:

-* Larry has the tendency to run off the ice, help him stay within bounds.
+* Help make the arrow key boundaries consistent.
+Sometimes Larry the Penguin gets stuck outside and the player is no longer able to move.
 * Stop the fish and black holes from popping up where the penguin stands.
 * Stop the play button from adding more grids.
-* Stop the restart button from adding more grids and get it to actually restart the game.
+* Help make the restart actually restart the game instead of just refreshing the page.
 * CSS challenge -- help center the div elements and make the page responsive.

 ####IV.
 Credits